yuriikot2010/Casino-template/README.md

 ├── shared-db.js     # Database schema and shared logic
 └── main.js          # Master process to run bot and web concurrently
 ```
+## Note from dev
+tbh its kinda good if you want to modify it
+fix some bugs,get into it and i think you will be fine
+as i remember there are some problems with balance update in some games,you should fix it
 ## 📜 License

 This project is licensed under the ISC License.